-Increasing the number of adults that can be transitioned from the Anoka-Regional Treatment Center (AMRTC) and creating additional bed capacity is the first benefit to this proposal.
-AMRTC is licensed as a psychiatric hospital with an operating bed capacity of 110.
-Currently on any given day, 40% of the individuals at AMRTC do not require hospital level of care but cannot be discharged due to placement barriers.
-A group of these individuals require mental health rehabilitation services, but due to their high medical needs they do not fit into the current model of residential services being provided.
-This leaves these individuals "stuck" in a higher, more costly level of care that they need, and restricts the ability of the facility to admit individuals who need hospital level of care.
-This proposal will reduce the number of individuals inappropriately remaining at AMRTC and to provide relief to the waiting list for the facility.
+In addition, on any given day 40% of the individuals at AMRTC do not require a hospital level of care but cannot be discharged due to placement barriers.
+A group of these individuals require on-going mental health rehabilitation services, but their needs do not fit into the current model of residential services being provided.
+This leaves these individuals "stuck" in a higher, more costly level of care than they need, and restricts the ability of AMRTC to admit individuals who need hospital level of care.